A General Framework for Bayes Structured Linear Models: Applications

 \subsection{Stochastic block model}

-Stochastic block model was proposed by \cite{holland1983stochastic} to model random graphs with a community structure.
-Given a symmetric adjacency matrix $A=A^T\in\{0,1\}^{n\times n}$ that codes an undirected network with no self loops in the sense that $A_{ii}=0$ for all $i\in[n]$, stochastic block model assumes $\{A_{ij}\}_{i>j}$ are independent Bernoulli random variables with mean $\theta_{ij}=Q_{z(i)z(j)}\in[0,1]$ with some matrix $Q\in[0,1]^{k\times k}$ and some label vector $z\in [k]^n$.
+The stochastic block model was proposed by \cite{holland1983stochastic} to model random graphs with a community structure.
+Given a symmetric adjacency matrix $A=A^T\in\{0,1\}^{n\times n}$ that codes an undirected network with no self loop in the sense that $A_{ii}=0$ for all $i\in[n]$, the stochastic block model assumes $\{A_{ij}\}_{i>j}$ are independent Bernoulli random variables with mean $\theta_{ij}=Q_{z(i)z(j)}\in[0,1]$ for some matrix $Q\in[0,1]^{k\times k}$ and some label vector $z\in [k]^n$.
 In other words, the probability that there is an edge between the $i$th and the $j$th nodes only depends on their community labels $z(i)$ and $z(j)$.
-Recently, the problem of estimating the success matrix $\theta$ receives much attention.
+Recently, the problem of estimating the success matrix $\theta$ receives some attention.
 The minimax rate of estimating $\theta$ under the Frobenius norm was established by \cite{gao2014rate}.
-However, the upper bound in \cite{gao2014rate} was achieved by a procedure assuming the knowledge of the true number of community $k^*$, and is not adaptive.
+However, the upper bound in \cite{gao2014rate} was achieved by a procedure assuming the knowledge of the true number of community $k^*$, which is not adaptive.
 The Bayes framework proposed in this paper provides a natural solution to adaptive estimation for stochastic block model.